DataDog/documentation/content/logs/processing/pipelines.md

 ## Restrict Pipelines access to Admin users

-By default pipelines can be edited by all users.
-As an administrator, you can activate Read-Only mode, disabling all non-admin edits to your pipelines.
+By default, all users can edit pipeline.
+Administrators can activate read-only mode, which disables all non-admin edits to your pipelines.
 You can change these preferences at anytime by clicking on the below lock:

 {{< img src="logs/processing/pipelines/pipeline_lock.png" alt="Pipeline Lock" responsive="true" style="width:70%;">}}